Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The data reveals several notable trends regarding the financial performance and position over the periods analyzed.
+The quarterly financial data reveals several notable trends and developments over the examined periods.

 - Net Sales